Wiener Linien: Governing structure and statistics

+Transit network

-Wiener Linien operate bus and tram (Straßenbahn) surface routes, and partly underground, partly overground metro or underground train lines (Vienna U-Bahn).
+Wiener Linien operates both bus and tram (Straßenbahn) surface routes, as well as partly or entirely underground metro lines (Vienna U-Bahn).

 The U-Bahn network is being steadily expanded, and to a lesser extent the bus routes, especially in outlying areas of the city.
 U-Bahn ridership is likewise growing strongly, but in contrast tram ridership is slightly lower and there has been a reduction in tram mileage in recent years (from 231.4 km in 2004 to 227.3 km in 2007).

+As of 2023 Wiener Linien operated: